ukparliament/weeknotes.data-search/16/index.md

 > working fine – no error messages today

-It's worth noting that before the migration there were error messages every day.
+Anya says, "It's worth noting that before the migration there were error messages every day."

 ### Measuring things

 Liz met with [Liz Marley](https://twitter.com/greensideknits) from the House of Commons Library to discuss search terms and vocabulary analysis.
-This is information they've been wanting to get their hands on for a while to feedback into their work on maintaining and developing the vocabulary.
+This is information they've been wanting to get their hands on for a while to feedback into their work on maintaining and developing the [vocabulary](http://www.data.parliament.uk/dataset/thesauri).
 Liz is interested in finding [differences between parliamentary language and search users language](https://en.wikipedia.org/wiki/Folksonomy#Folksonomy_vs._taxonomy).
-Assorted Lizes talked about the structure of the data that's available in ontology manager (which for the pedantry record is a taxonomy manager, goddam), how often it's updated and how we might approach the analysis by prioritising based on what people are looking for.
+Assorted Lizes talked about the structure of the data that's available in Ontology Manager (which for the pedantry record is a taxonomy manager, goddam), how often it's updated and how we might approach the analysis by prioritising based on what people are looking for.

 Sara got in contact with Matt Upson from GDS to talk about using [machine learning to categorise user feedback from surveys](https://dataingovernment.blog.gov.uk/2016/12/20/using-machine-learning-to-classify-user-comments-on-gov-uk/).
 A proper chat will be scheduled.